ssj2vegeta/Registration_PINNs---Summer-2026-Research/readme.txt

 I am working on this codebase as a research intern under Dr. Yipeng Hu at UCL.

 Current contributions:
-- Toy dataset validation using FEniCS-generated sphere deformations as ground truth for quantitative physics validation
+- Toy dataset validation using sphere deformations by solving physics ODEs as ground truth for physics validation
 - Architecture ablation study — testing robustness of stress and displacement networks to feature dimension changes
 - Extending the physics constraints from linear to nonlinear elasticity